 A global perspective and engagement in international arts communities is promoted through participation in groups and web-based exhibitions such as the Tate Gallery BP Art Exchange.

-Starting in Pre-Kindergarten, Music is an integral part of every girl's life at MLC.
+Starting in the Early Learning Centre, Music is an integral part of every girl's life at MLC.

-All of our Junior and Middle Years' girls are taught Music as part of the curriculum.
-Girls in Years 8 and 9, and Senior Years' girls may choose it as an elective.
+All of our Pre-Primary–Year 9 girls are taught Music as part of the curriculum.
+Girls in Years 8 and 9, and Years 10–12 girls may choose it as an elective.

 Our instrumental and vocal programme is on offer to all of our students and a number of Music scholarships and prizes are available.